lexfefegha/Computational-Futures-And-AI/README.md

 Accessible here at https://medium.com/thoughts-and-reflections/future-oriented-design-c8b4a458a722

 + Listen:
-Philip Battin & Curtis Flanagan, Seed Studio,a Google design team working on future-forward creative concepts for human-centered technology.
+Philip Battin & Curtis Flanagan, Seed Studio, a Google design team working on future-forward creative concepts for human-centered technology.
 Accessible here at http://googledesignmethod.libsyn.com/philip-battin-curtis-flanagan-seed-studio

 + Using the principles thought in class: